|We are an Affiliate!|

 Last update on 2022-09-21 / Affiliate links / Images from Amazon Product Advertising API

-In those 9 years I have owned the Wacom Cintiq 24HD alongside various color calibrated monitors.
-Having come from the Wacom Intuos 3, I have now come full circle to now owning the Wacom Intuos Pro (medium).
+In those 9 years, I have owned the Wacom Cintiq 24HD alongside various color calibrated monitors.
+Having before started with the Wacom Intuos 3, I have now come full circle to currently owning the Wacom Intuos Pro (medium).

 My Wacom History